Demographics of Nicaragua

-Prior to the Sandinista revolution of 1979 since most of the migration during the years that followed were primarily of upper or middle-class Nicaraguans, a group primarily made up of whites.
-A growing number of these expats have returned, while many continue to live abroad.
+Following the Sandinista revolution in 1979, many of the migrants who left the country were landed people of upper and middle-class origin who wanted to avoid the Sandinistas' agrarian reforms that were being carried out.
+A growing number of these people have returned, while many continue to live abroad.

-The 42.5% of the population live below to the poverty line, The general poverty rate is estimated of 47.3%, although much of the population lives in the lower middle class because of low salaries and a minimal amount of PIB (US$1000–3000).
+42.5% of the population lives below the poverty line.
+The general poverty rate is estimated at 47.3%, although much of the population falls in the lower middle class due to low salaries and a low GDP (US$1000–3000).

 The most populous city in the country is the capital city, Managua, with a population of 1.2 million (2005).
-As of 2005, over 4.4 million inhabitants live in the Pacific, Central and North regions.
-2.7 million inhabitants reside in the Pacific region alone, while inhabitants in the Caribbean region only reach an estimated 700,000.
+As of 2005, over 4.4 million inhabitants (82%) live in the Pacific, Central and Northern regions.
+2.7 million inhabitants (about 50%, not including Managua) reside in the Pacific region alone, while inhabitants in the Caribbean region only reach an estimated 700,000.

 The Census Bureau in Nicaragua is the National Institute of Statistics and Census (INEC).
 The institution is in charge of completing censuses and surveys.
 INEC ran its first census in 1906, the last census was taken in 2005, it was the eighth to date.